Rbukowit/Bukowitz-Portfolio/PartIIFinalProject.md

 3. I will keep the visual of the web diagram that shows horseshoe crabs relation to other species since two of my interviewees said they liked that.
 However, I will remake it so that it is better aligned, and change the colors so that it better matches with the other visuals.
 4. I will emphasize the mortality chart since that resonated with one of my interviewees.
 5. I will add an image of a red knot (if I can find one that is freely accessible).
-6. I will add captions of some sort of primer to my visuals to better integrate them with my text.
+6. I will add captions or some sort of primer to my visuals to better integrate them with my text.
 7. I will give more context to the alternative endotoxin test, the other factors impacting horseshoe crab populations, and the other factors impacting red knot populations.

 # Moodboard